 - Gallatin City-County Health Department notifies the public of the water sample results via this website, and other public advisory channels as needed.

-Monitoring and Water Quality Standards:
+Monitoring and Water Quality Standards

-The EPA recommended recreational water quality standard for full body contact swimming for E. coli is 235 organisms per 100 ml for any single sample or a geometric mean of 126 colonies per 100 ml for all samples collected within a sampling period (Equation 1).
-Should either of these values be exceeded, the responsible health officer should use their discretion to take additional steps to inform the public of the associated health risks.
+The EPA recommends a recreational water quality standard for full-body contact swimming for E. coli is 235 organisms per 100 mL for any single sample or a geometric mean of 126 colonies per 100 mL for all tested water samples collected during a sampling period.
+If the bacterial results exceed either of these values, the Gallatin City-County Health Department will take action to inform the public of the associated health risks.

-If you have any questions or concerns, please contact Gallatin City-County Health Department at 406.582.3120 or Gallatin Local Water Quality District at 406.582.3168.
+If you have any questions or concerns, please contact the Gallatin City-County Health Department at 406.582.3120 or the Gallatin Local Water Quality District at 406.582.3168.